LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 | array.[](2)	|array[2] |
 | array.[]=(4, 'fifth element')	| array[4] = 'fifth element' |

-In our GradeLevel example class, we have defined instance variable @members as an array of collaborating Student objects.
+In our GradeLevel example class, we have defined instance variable `@members` as an array of collaborating `Student` objects.
 Therefore, we can define custom element setter and getter methods for @members that allow us to modify the collection via Ruby's syntactical sugar.
-Our implementation will rely on Array#[] and Array#[]=.
+Our implementation will rely on `Array#[]` and `Array#[]=`.

 ```ruby
 class GradeLevel